RACGP CPD Activity Standards

 These standards can be used by individuals and organisations developing CPD activities to meet the RACGP CPD activity requirements.
 They also form the basis for adjudication of CPD activities by the RACGP CPD home.

-It’s important that relevant documentation for development of CPD activities is retained for three years after the end of each one-year cycle as per the MBA CPD Registration Standards for evidence of quality improvement and audit purposes.
+It is important that relevant documentation for development of CPD activities is retained for three years after the end of each one-year cycle as per the MBA CPD Registration Standards for evidence of quality improvement and audit purposes.

 The provider must maintain at least one key person to manage administration, operations and interactions with the RACGP.
-The nominated person will be required to undertake CPD Representative training.
+The nominated person will be required to undertake CPD representative training.

 Characteristics of CPD activity types